bxdoan/bxdoan/README.md

 <div align="center">

-> Moving on doesn’t mean you forget about things.
-It just means you have to accept what’s happened and continue living.
+> The greatest pleasure in life is doing what people say you cannot do.

-> — Erza Scarlet —
+> — Walter Bagehot —

 </div>